ionos-cloud/ionosctl/docs/subcommands/server-get.md

 ## Description

 Use this command to get information about a specified Server from a Virtual Data Center.
+You can also wait for Server to get in AVAILABLE state using `--wait-for-state` option.

 Required values to run command: